Buddha Hand Fruit

 Growing a Buddha's Hand Fruit (Citrus medica var. sarcodactylis) gives you a conversation starter as well as a bona fide piece of history.
 Talk about unique!

-First cultivated in China and Northern India, these fruit are also known as Fingered Citron.
+First cultivated in China and Northern India, these fruits are also known as Fingered Citron.
 They are sometimes described as "lemons with fingers".
-This odd little citrus is treasured for its sweet floral fragrance and mild zest.
+This odd little Citrus is treasured for its sweet floral fragrance and mild zest.

 What the fruit is often used for is table or floral displays and scenting your home.
 Just slice one of the 'fingers' off and it will perfume your whole room with a mouth-watering citrusy scent.